- NYC is temporarily expanding outdoor seating options for restaurants and bars during NYC’s reopening. Visit

 There are four steps in the Street Seats process.
 Please note that some steps may overlap or may not apply to all design options.

-Step 1: Application & Initial DOT Approval (approx. 1 month)
+Step 1: Application & Initial NYC DOT Approval (approximately 1 month)

 - Obtain the support of your property owner or, if you are the property owner, simply sign under “Property Owner’s Affirmation”.